bright-sea/webpivottable/doc/api.md

     //    wptObject: optional, pre-saved wpt JSON object
     //        if wptObject is not null, use it as wpt options

-Or you can read and parse CSV data from a CSV file or database, put the content into an array of all data and an array of all attributes in your program, then pass them into the method below:
+### Or you can read and parse CSV data from a CSV file or database, put the content into an array of all data and an array of all attributes in your program, then pass them into the method below:

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     webPivotTable.setCsvData(attributes, dataArray, csvUrl,  wptObject);

     //Parameters: